huggingface/blog/vision_language_pretraining.md

 Since 2021, we’ve seen an increased interest in models that combine vision and language modalities (also called joint vision-language models), such as [OpenAI’s CLIP](https://openai.com/blog/clip/).
 Joint vision-language models have shown particularly impressive capabilities in very challenging tasks such as image captioning, text-guided image generation and manipulation, and visual question-answering.
 This field continues to evolve, and so does its effectiveness in improving zero-shot generalization leading to various practical use cases.

-In this blog post, we’ll provide an introduction to joint vision-language models focusing especially on how they’re trained.
-We’ll also show how you can leverage 🤗 Transformers to experiment with the latest advances in this domain.
+In this blog post, we'll introduce joint vision-language models focusing on how they're trained.
+We'll also show how you can leverage 🤗 Transformers to experiment with the latest advances in this domain.

 ## Table of contents